-At the end of the HSC program, schools will provide the NSW Education Standards Authority with a mark for each of the courses studied by each student.
+At the end of the HSC program, schools will provide the NSW Education Standards Authority (NESA) with a mark for each of the courses studied by each student.
 These marks will be formed from the performances in the school assessment tasks within each course.
 The marks will reflect the rank order of students within each course at CTHS.

-The assessment tasks will be designed to assess components of the syllabus with the required weightings.
+Assessment tasks are designed to assess components of the syllabus with the required weightings.
 Guidance will be provided to students in the form of a list of outcomes to be assessed and general marking guidelines if appropriate.